haelee/allbypythonself/README.md

 # allbypythonself
 Led by Hae Young Lee at Cheongju University

-Practice basic offensitve security techniques all by pythoneself.
+Practice basic offensitve security techniques all by Pythonself.